ETC-A/etca-spec/extensions/cache-instructions/README.md

 ## Notes on `NO_CACHE_START` and `NO_CACHE_END`

 - The purpose of the initial values for these control registers is to intially disable caching since the location of MMIO is unknown.
-- When writing to this control register, the value will be sign extended from the current physical address width to the maxiumum supported physical address width.
+- When writing to these control registers, the value will be sign extended from the write width to the maxiumum supported physical address width.
 - Writing a non-cache-aligned value is _unspecified_ behavior
 - If `NO_CACHE_START` is larger than `NO_CACHE_END`, the non-cacheable address range wraps past the end of the address space back to the beginning.